Safety & trust assumptions

 - Bitcoin reorganization risk.
 The peg-in confirmation depth and the timelocks on Pre-PegIn and Vault outputs are calibrated against expected Bitcoin reorg behavior.
 Deeper-than-expected reorgs would extend timing rather than enable theft.

-NoPayoutbut cannot move funds.
-Compromise of the council reduces emergency-recovery capacity; it does not enable theft of BTC from any vault. - Vault Swap liquidity dependency.
+- Vault Swap liquidity dependency.
 Permissionless liquidations draw WBTC from the Aave Hub.
 If Hub WBTC liquidity or the Vault Swap allowance is insufficient, permissionless liquidations revert.
 Liquidations can still proceed via direct redemption by registered arbitrageurs, but the pool of available liquidators narrows.
 The protocol mitigates this with an amount-based cap on total BTC onboarded to the Aave application.

 Trust set evolution: public testnet to mainnet

-Mainnet will expand each set and gradually retire multi-sig safety nets as system stability allows:
+Mainnet will expand each set and gradually retire multisig safety nets as system stability allows:

 - Wider Application Vault Keeper set per application, including additional external operators.